hoganchoi/Stock_Trend_CNN/README.md

  - `saved_models`: Contains trained model weights for one week, one month, and three months stock trend images.
  - `predictions`: Contains the predictions of train models for each individual firm (one week, one month, and three months stock trend).

+The `demo` folder stores all the notebooks documenting each step of the project.
-The `Create_Images.ipynb` is a notebook documenting the process of acquiring stock trend datasets, preprocessing the obtained datasets, and generating OHLC images.
+ - `Create_Images.ipynb` is a notebook documenting the process of acquiring stock trend datasets, preprocessing the obtained datasets, and generating OHLC images.

-The `Train_Model.ipynb` is a notebook documenting the process of training and saving the CNN models.
+ - `Train_Model.ipynb` is a notebook documenting the process of training and saving the CNN models.

-The `Model_Evaluation.ipynb` is a notebook documenting the process of loading in trained models, applying models to testing dataset to make predictions, and evaluating the overall performance of the models.
+ - `Model_Evaluation.ipynb` is a notebook documenting the process of loading in trained models, applying models to testing dataset to make predictions, and evaluating the overall performance of the models.

 The `firm_list.csv` file stores all the tickers that were used to create the OHLC images.